Get started with MizzouApply here

 - Information literacy instruction

 - Technology to enhance learning

 - Project management

 Typical course load1 or 2 classes each semester

 The University of Missouri is accredited by the Higher Learning Commission, one of six regional institutional accreditors in the United States.
-The College of Education is a member of the Teacher Education Accreditation Council.
+The College of Education and Human Development is a member of the Teacher Education Accreditation Council.
 The library and information science master’s program is accredited by the American Library Association.